quantera-tech/QuantumGuard-paper/Paper/Paper.md

 Anderson and Roth (2018) introduced EMBER to address the longstanding absence of a large, openly shared benign–malicious Windows PE dataset suitable for training and evaluating static malware detection models.
 They extracted features from 1.1 million binaries—900 K for training (300 K benign, 300 K malicious, 300 K unlabeled) and 200 K for testing (100 K benign, 100 K malicious)—parsing PE headers, imports/exports, section metadata, and format-agnostic byte and string histograms, and packaging each sample as a JSON record with SHA-256, coarse timestamp, and label.
 Evaluating a baseline LightGBM gradient-boosted decision-tree on 2,351-dimensional feature vectors, they achieved ROC AUC > .999, 92.99% detection at 0.1% FPR, and 98.2% at 1% FPR, outperforming the featureless end-to-end MalConv deep network (AUC = .998, 92.2% at 0.1% FPR).
 Key findings demonstrate that hand-crafted static features still outpace raw-bytes deep learning for PE detection.
 Limitations include the lack of raw benign binaries (only hashes), which precludes certain dynamic or adversarial analyses, fixed pre-extracted features that constrain novel feature research, and the dataset’s focus on static analysis without unpacking or obfuscation handling.
 EMBER thus establishes a robust, extensible benchmark for advancing ML-based malware detection research.

+# Methodology

+## 1. Feature Vector Preprocessing Pipeline

+The EMBER and BODMAS datasets feature vectors preprocessing follows a systematic pipeline designed to transform high-dimensional malware feature vectors into quantum-compatible representations suitable for Quantum Convolutional Neural Network (QCNN) architectures.
+The methodology encompasses seven sequential stages to ensure optimal data preparation and dimensionality reduction while preserving critical discriminative information.

+### 1.1 Data Loading and Initial Processing

+The EMBER 2018 dataset, containing 1.1 million Windows portable executable (PE) files with 2,351 extracted features per sample, is loaded using memory-mapped arrays to efficiently handle the large-scale dataset.
+The initial preprocessing step involves filtering unlabeled samples by applying a binary mask to retain only samples with explicit benign (label = 0) or malicious (label = 1) classifications, removing approximately 300,000 unlabeled instances from the training corpus.

+### 1.2 Stratified Train-Test Partitioning
+A stratified train-test split is performed using an 80:20 ratio, ensuring balanced representation of both malicious and benign samples across training and testing partitions.
+The stratification process maintains the original class distribution, with random state seeding (seed = 42) ensuring reproducibility of experimental results.
+This partitioning strategy prevents class imbalance issues and enables robust model evaluation.

 ## Reference

 Quertier, R., Smith, J., & Zhao, L. (2023). _Distributed Quantum Convolutional Neural Networks for Malware Detection_. [arXiv](https://arxiv.org/pdf/2312.12161)